Kernix13/online-communication/CHAT.md

 Other sections on this doc page: 1) Start a cloud recording, 2) Add and launch polls, 3) Manage participants, 4) Use Mask Background

+<a href="https://biz30.timedoctor.com/how-to-use-zoom/" align="center">How To Use Zoom: A Step-by-Step Guide</a>

 [How To Use Zoom: A Step-by-Step Guide](https://biz30.timedoctor.com/how-to-use-zoom/)

 - Zoom makes it super easy for anyone to set up and conduct a virtual face-to-face meeting